The ‘geostan’ R package

 Donegan, Connor, Yongwan Chun and Amy E. Hughes (2020).
 Bayesian estimation of spatial filters with Moran's eigenvectors and hierarchical shrinkage priors.
 Spatial Statistics 38: 100450.
 DOI:10.1016/j.spasta.2020.100450 Pre-print URL: https://osf.io/fah3z/

-The surveil R package
+The ‘surveil’ R package

 Donegan, Connor, Amy E Hughes and Simon J Craddock Lee (2022).
 Colorectal Cancer Incidence, Inequalities, and Prevention Priorities in Urban Texas: Surveillance Study with the "surveil" software package.
 JMIR Public Health & Surveillance 8, no. 8: e34589 DOI:10.2196/34589 PMID:35972778

-The surveil R package provides time series models for routine public health surveillance tasks: model time trends in mortality or disease incidence rates to make inferences about levels of risk, cumulative and period percent change, age-standardized rates, and health inequalities.
+The surveil R package provides time series models for routine public health monitoring tasks: model time trends in mortality or disease incidence rates to make inferences about levels of risk, cumulative and period percent change, age-standardized rates, and health inequalities.
 This software provides an accessible alternative to joinpoint regression.
 Basic usage requires introductory-level R programming skills.

 Online documentation: connordonegan.github.io/surveil